-An objective of this website is to facilitate the exchange of information about ‘Communicating, Visually’ using Response to Vision, and its biproduct, Visual Learning.
+An objective of this website is to facilitate the exchange of information about ‘Communicating, Visually’ using Response to Vision.

 Q. Why Visual Learning?

-A. Because a significant amount of learning is visual – this resource, Response to Vision : COMMUNICATING, VISUALLY, shows how to increase visual learning across curriculum subjects.
+A. Because a significant amount of learning is visual – this resource, Response to Vision, emphasises visual learning across the curriculum.

 Q. Doesn’t the internet provide a dominant source of visual information?